Cycling in the City

 Max Capacity: 10 riders

-Riders should bring cash for the highlight of the tour: a prolonged stop at the annual Pierogi Festival at Sweetest Heart with opportunity for Polish food and beer, live polka music, a rummage sale, and carnival games.
+Riders should bring cash for the highlight of the tour: a prolonged stop at the annual Pierogi Festival at Sweetest Heart with opportunity for Polish food and beer, a church tour, live polka music, a rummage sale, and carnival games.

 Ride Distance: 12 miles